-The following table provides a quick reference to the different thematic clusters for Kindergarten to Grade 10 Science and Grade 11 Biology.
-It allows teachers to examine, at a glance, students' previous exposure to scientific knowledge in different areas.
-The biology-related content clusters are grey-shaded for reference.
+The following table provides a quick reference to the different thematic clusters from Kindergarten to Senior 2.
+This allows teachers to examine, at a glance, students' previous exposure to scientific knowledge in different areas.

-Cluster 0 Cluster 1 Cluster 2 Cluster 3 Cluster 4 Kindergarten Science Trees Colours Paper Grade 1 Science Characteristics and Needs of Living Things The Senses Characteristics of Objects and Materials Daily and Seasonal Changes Grade 2 Science Growth and Changes in Animals Properties of Solids, Liquids, and Gases Position and Motion Air and Water in the Environment Grade 3 Science Growth and Changes in Plants Materials and Structures Forces That Attract or Repel Soils in the Environment Grade 4 Science Habitats and Communities Light Sound Rocks, Minerals, and Erosion Grade 5 Science udes rs 1 to 4) Maintaining a Healthy Body Properties of and Changes in Substances Forces and Simple Machines Weather Grade 6 Science and Attit u nto Cluste Diversity of Living Things Flight Electricity Exploring the Solar System Grade 7 Science Overall Skills and Attitudes Be Integrated into Clusters 1 to 4) Interactions within Ecosystems Particle Theory of Matter Forces and Structures Earth's Crust Grade 8 Science Over (To Be Int Cells and Systems Optics Fluids Water Systems Grade 9 Science Reproduction Atoms and Elements Nature of Electricity Exploring the Universe Grade 10 Science Dynamics of Ecosystems Chemistry in Action In Motion Weather Dynamics Grade 11 Biology Unit 1 Unit 2 Unit 3 Unit 4 Wellness and Homeostasis Digestion and Nutrition Transportation and Respiration Excretion and Waste Management Unit 5 Unit 6 Protection and Control Wellness and Homeostatic Changes
+Cluster 0 Cluster 1 Cluster 2 Cluster 3 Cluster 4 Kindergarten Overall Skills and Attitudes Trees Colours Paper - Grade 1 Characteristics and Needs of Living Things The Senses Characteristics of Objects and Materials Daily and Seasonal Changes Grade 2 Growth and Changes in Animals Properties of Solids, Liquids, and Gases Position and Motion Air and Water in the Environment Grade 3 Growth and Changes in Plants Materials and Structures Forces that Attract or Repel Soils in the Environment Grade 4 Habitats and Communities Light Sound Rocks, Minerals, and Erosion Grade 5 ills and Maintaining a Healthy Body Properties of and Changes in Substances Forces and Simple Machines Weather Grade 6 erall Sk Diversity of Living Things Flight Electricity Exploring the Solar System Grade 7 OVE Interactions within Ecosystems Particle Theory of Matter Forces and Structures Earth's Crust Grade 8 Cells and Systems Optics Fluids Water Systems Senior 1 Reproduction Atoms and Elements Nature of Electricity Exploring the Universe Senior 2 Dynamics of Ecosystems Chemistry in Action In Motion Weather Dynamics